oristopo/nanoTAPR/README.md

 Relative Measurements
 ---------------------

-The VNA does not measure absolute signal magnitude or phase delays.
-It takes all measurements relative to some other measurement.
+nanoVNA measures neither signal magnitudes nor phase delays absolutely.
+All measurements are calculated relative to other measurements.
 In most cases, this other measurement will be an instrument or fixture calibration.
-The accuracy of any measurement is thus directly dependent on the accuracy of the reference calibration.
+Measurement accuracies thus directly depend on reference calibrations.

-Return measurements are extremely sensitive to the fixture configuration.
-Great care must be used in making `S11` measurements if the data are to be reasonably accurate.
-For example, a single 50-ohm connector adaptor less than 1 inch in length introduces a measurable phase delay in the return loss.
-The VNA is capable of resolving the length of this connector adaptor when properly setup, and calibration should include all connector adaptors used in the actual measurement to the extent practical.
+Return measurements are extremely sensitive to fixture configurations.
+Great care must be used making `S11` measurements to obtain reasonably accurate data.
+For example, a single 50-ohm connector adaptor less than 1 inch long introduces measurable phase delay in return signals.
+Properly set up, nanoVNA can resolve connector adaptor lengths.
+Practically, calibrations should include connector adaptors as used in actual measurements.

 Calibration Standards
 ---------------------